konsoletyper/teavm-site/src/docs/tooling/testing.md

 You can additionally put `@JvmSkip` annotation on class or on individual methods if you want tests run only in JS (or other TeaVM target).

+In multi-platform project you can additionally ignore tests (either single methods of whole classes) with `@SkipPlatform`.
+There's also opposite `@OnlyPlatform` which enumerates only platforms that are supported by test.

 Finally, you need to specify additional system properties to JUnit runner.
 For maven include following configuration: